Peter Gerard: Filmmaking

-Online Video Distribution
+Online video distribution

 In 2010, Gerard founded Distrify, an online video service that let film producers and distributors sell movies using online film trailers.
 The Distrify player could be embedded on any website and always contained an e-commerce shop that could sell VOD, downloads, DVDs, and merchandise as well as list cinema listings.
 Distrify received start-up funding from Creative Scotland and additional funding from the EU MEDIA Programme.
 In November 2012, the company signed a deal with Swedish film company Story AB.
 In October 2012, the distributors of Led Zeppelin's concert film Celebration Day used Distrify to allow fans to express interest in having a showing near them.
 Gerard was the CEO of Distrify until May 2014.

 The Guardian Culture Professionals Network and The Hospital Club named Peter Gerard in the 2013 h.Club100 list – "an annual campaign to identify the 100 most influential and innovative people working across arts, culture and the creative industries in the UK."
 In connection with the h.Club100 list, Gerard also won the Young Creative Entrepreneur award from the British Council.
 The award included a trip to Nigeria to meet with creative entrepreneurs in Lagos.

 In June 2014, Gerard was appointed Director of Audience Development and Content Operations at Vimeo.